saltstack-formulas/nexus-formula/README.md

         local:
             - ``nexus``

-Downloads the tarball in version nexus:version (currently defaults to 2.8.0) from sonatype configured as either a pillar or grain.
+Downloads the tarball in version nexus:version (currently defaults to 3.11.0-01) from sonatype configured as either a pillar or grain.
-Then unpacks the archive into nexus:prefix (defaults to /srv/nexus).
+Then unpacks the archive into nexus:prefix (defaults to /opt/nexus).
-Depends on the sun-java-formula for its JDK.
+Depends on the sun-java-formula for its JDK/JRE.
+Tested with jre1.8.0_172.

-Tested on RedHat/CentOS 5.X or RedHat/CentOS 6.X.